eventbrite/javascript/react/README.md

 }

-// bad (callback prop is not prefixed with `on`) export default class TextInput extends React.Component {
+// bad (callback prop is not prefixed with `on`) export default class TextInput extends React.PureComponent {
     static propTypes = {
         // this should be named `onChange`
         change: React.PropTypes.func